martapastor/EDA-Online-Judge/README.md

 # EDA-Online-Judge
-This repository has been created to store all lab exercises for te subject Data Structures and Algorithms with their respective statements.
+This repository has been created to store all lab exercises for the subject of Data Structures and Algorithms with their respective statements.